 Finding your own insurance

 - When you choose to get your own health insurance, it means that you will be covered all-year-round, no gaps.
-Especially for us travel nurses, we know what the consequences of not having health insurance can be.
-Knowing that we don’t ever have to worry about gaps.
+Travel nurses know what the consequences of not having health insurance can be.
+Knowing that you don’t ever have to worry about gaps.
 Ahhh sweet peace of mind.

 - Freedom!
 Go to Bali for three months in between assignments if you want to.
 If you take the company insurance then you are only covered while you are on an assignment.
 But if you have your own insurance then you don’t have to worry about rushing into another contract right away to maintain your benefits.